ECMWFCode4Earth/open-data-explorer/openDataVisio/opendata/ifs-aifs.md

 Further information about the IFS model can be found [here](https://confluence.ecmwf.int/display/FCST/Implementation+of+IFS+Cycle+49r1).
 :::

-## AIFS (Artificial Intelligence Forecasting System) Data
+## AIFS Single Data

 The ECMWF AIFS determenistic model is a machine learing-driven model that generates single forecast runs at 00, 06, 12, and 18 UTC.
-It uses the operational IFS control initial condition.
-All AIFS parameters are freely and openly available.
+It uses the operational IFS control initial condition. **Not all** AIFS parameters are freely and openly available.
 The current verion of the AIFS-Single has been operating since 25 February 2025.

 :::{seealso}
 Further information about the AIFS Single model can be found [here](https://confluence.ecmwf.int/display/FCST/Implementation+of+AIFS+Single+v1).